tytydraco/yessleep/out/Im_sorry_your_wife_didnt_make_it_On_the_bright_side_neither_did_your_child.md

 I followed.
 Down the hall, into the elevator.

 He didn't press a button.
-He pressed a certain sequence if then.
+He pressed a certain sequence of them.

 1-91-3-89-6-7

 And the elevator reacted.
 Closing its doors.
 And going down.

 I sniffled softly, keeping my tears to myself.
-I guess I'd only had so long until I really started to dawn on me that Tiffany wasn't coming back.
+I guess I'd only had so long until it really started to dawn on me that Tiffany wasn't coming back.

 He stood, not acknowledging my quiet whimpers.
 And I appreciated it.